 The Group has also been working with local landowners and other interest groups to present a series of proposals to make changes to the local rights of way network.
 In some cases this will merely formalise routes that have actually taken over from the true rights of way - as for example over land owned by Harper Adams University.
 In other areas - such as in Caynton & Calvington - the aim has been to create a full circuit with no gaps and to remove intrusive footpaths ending in farmyards or back gardens.

 The Group has aimed to balance the needs of all users and has suggested upgrading some routes to allow greater access while others may be diverted or removed.
-Although this exists as a ‘Grand Plan’ there is still some way to go before the proposals become a reality.
+The proposals for changes to routes across Harper Adams University land have now become a reality.
+Although OS maps have not yet caught up with the changes, you will find the routes clearly marked on the ground.
+There is still some way to go before the proposals for Caynton and Calvington become a reality, but the Parish Council is hopeful that this project will eventually be completed.
 Click here for more information

 More information about local Rights of Way is available on the Information Board located on the playing field car park.